 Have fun choosing where to go and what to see!
-Tassie is a lot bigger than people expect. about 7 years ago
+Tassie is a lot bigger than people expect. over 7 years ago

 Something really cool if you have time is to stop off the night at Bicheno on the East Coast.
 If you stay at the Flag Inn there you are right on top of a penguin rookery and they do nightly tours of the shoreline.
 My wife and I were luck enough to be on a tour with only one other couple and we had penguins walking right up to us and between our feet.
 A great experience!

 The suggestions above are all great as well.
-Have fun! about 7 years ago
+Have fun! over 7 years ago

 What sort of accommodation are you wanting to stay in?